Anselmo Robbiati

-Anselmo Robbiati (born 1 January 1970) is an Italian former footballer, currently assistant manager of Lega Pro Seconda Divisione team Figline.
+Anselmo Robbiati (born 1 January 1970) is an Italian former footballer.
 A former forward or attacking midfielder, he is best remembered for his time with Fiorentina during the 1990s.

 Career

 Robbiati started his professional career in 1987 with Serie C1 club Monza.
 In 1993, he signed for Fiorentina, then in Serie B, being instrumental in the violas successful 1993–94 campaign, which saw them win the Serie B title and obtain promotion to Serie A. He stayed at Fiorentina until 1999; despite often not being featured in the starting lineup, in 1996 he won the Coppa Italia and the Supercoppa Italiana, and he also achieved some success even at the continental level, scoring the decisive goal in the return leg of the UEFA Cup Winners' Cup Round of 16 fixture against Sparta Prague.
-Fiorentina were ultimately defeated by the eventual champions Barcelona FC in the semi-finals of the tournament.
+Fiorentina were ultimately defeated by the eventual champions Barcelona in the semi-finals of the tournament.
 After a season with Napoli, in 2001 Robbiati signed for Inter, but never managed to play a single match with the nerazzurri, being loaned first to Perugia and then to Fiorentina.

-In 2002 Robbiati left the top-flight to join Ancona of Serie B, and then Serie C2 teams Grosseto and Monza.
+In 2002, Robbiati left the top-flight to join Ancona of Serie B, and then Serie C2 teams Grosseto and Monza.
 After a season-long stay at Serie D team Como, in October 2006 he signed for Figline, a minor Tuscan team.
 In his first two seasons with Figline, Robbiati captained the Tuscan club to two consecutive promotions from Eccellenza to Lega Pro Seconda Divisione.
 He started the 2008–09 with Figline, being joined by former fellow viola Enrico Chiesa.
-On January 2009 he announced his retirement from active football, accepting to stay at the club in an assistant manager role.
+In January 2009, he announced his retirement from active football, accepting to stay at the club in an assistant manager role.